scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 }
 ```

-You need to call `rollback()` in all the coordinator/participant processes when an error happens.
+If an error happens, you need to call `rollback()` in all the coordinator/participant processes.

-You can call `prepare()` parallelly in the coordinator/participant processes.
-Note that you need to call `commit()` in the coordinator process first.
+Note that you need to call it in the coordinator process first, and then call it in the participant processes in parallel.

-After that, you can call `commit()` parallelly in the participant processes.
+You can call `prepare()` in the coordinator/participant processes in parallel.
-Similarly, you need to call `rollback()` in the coordinator process first, and then you can call it parallelly in the participant processes.
+Similarly, you can also call `commit()` in the participant processes in parallel.

 #### Validate the transaction